 Art Deco split shoulder engagement ring

 Round stones can accentuate the roundness of short fingers.
 Here however, the stone is set in an octagonal halo, which gives it more presence, and with the split shoulders on the ring, creates a feeling of more space on the hand.
-This look works because of the diffused effect of the shoulders, and other styles are worth exploring too.
+This look works because of the diffused effect of the shoulders.

 Visit the other hand shape blogs to get more detail on looks and styles that will work best with each shape.